emilyclark-gif/logistic_growth/README.md

 *Annotate the **README.md** file in your `logistic_growth` repo with more detailed information about the analysis.
 Add a section on the results and include the estimates for* $N_0$*,* $r$ *and* $K$ *(mention which \*.csv file you used)*

 In this analysis, we used the `experiment.csv` file containing experimental data on an *Escherichia coli* bacterium culture.
-It contains measurements of the population size of the culture every 60 minutes for 4980 minutes in the test tube.
+It contains measurements of the population size of the culture every 60 minutes for 4980 minutes.

 The population size initially increases rapidly due to a high availability of resources.
-However, as the resources start decreasing, the growth rate decreases causing the population size to stop increasing as rapidly as it reaches its maximum capacity.
+However, as the resources start decreasing, the growth rate decreases and the population reaches its maximum carrying capacity.

-We calculated the below parameters from this data:
+With this data, we want to calculate the parapeters below:

 -   $N_0$ = initial population size at time *t=0*
 -   $r$ = growth rate